zone117x/node-cryptonote-pool/README.md

-        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 1000 //Limit diff increase/decrease in a single retargetting },
+        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 100 //Limit diff percent increase/decrease in a single retargetting },

     /* Feature to trust share difficulties from miners which can